In the context of programming, a service refers to a reusable component or functionality that can be used by different parts of an application.

 (the arguments are all passed to util.format()).

-This function allows you to associate a service with its implementation so
+This function allows you to supply a specific implementation for a service

 @see ― provide for providing multiple layers to an effect.